 Sending healthcare communications can be very beneficial to your practice.
 One of our customers cut their staff agency costs by 20% by using SMS to fill vacant shifts.

-Consider all the different ways you can use SMS to engage with and create better relationships for your patients more deeply.
+Consider all the different ways you can use SMS to engage with and create better relationships with your patients.
 Make sure to check out: